marcoviero/Utils/README.md

 # Utils
 Generally useful functions for Python.
+DEFINITELY need many of these for SIMSTACK to work!
 Simple functions are collected in utils.py
 More involved functions will have their own files.